Kadriorg Stadium: Grandstand

-Kadriorg Stadium's current grandstand was built in 1938 and is an official cultural heritage monument.
-Designed by architect Elmar Lohk and famous engineer August Komendant, the concrete grandstand has also been brought out by world-famous architectural critic Kenneth Frampton as one of the most outstanding and historic concrete structures in Estonia.
+Kadriorg Stadium's current grandstand was opened in 1938 and is an official cultural heritage monument.
+Designed by architect Elmar Lohk and famous engineer August Komendant, it was seen during its time as an outstanding achievement in the field of reinforced concrete structures and was mostly noted for its 12.8 m long and 51 m wide cantilever concrete roof, among the largest in the world at the time after Stadio Artemio Franchi.
+The grandstand has also been brought out by world-famous architectural critic Kenneth Frampton as one of the most outstanding and historic concrete structures in Estonia.